mdkamran-stack/Devops_interview-question-asked_2025/my_interview_prep.md

 | Build | Dev | QA | Stage | Prod |
 |-------|-----|----|-------|------|
 | Lower Env | → | → | Upper ENV | → |

+##Question: What is Azure App service.

+Azure App Service is a fully managed PaaS that lets you build, deploy, and scale web apps and APIs quickly without managing infrastructure, with built-in CI/CD, scaling, and security.